 Arguments

 Arguments are how you can accept user input, provide default values and restrict the values that can be passed to a job.
+Janus supports multiple input types to make data entry easier and more accurate.

 General Behavior

-Arguments are always uppercased and prefixed with JANUS_ARG_.
+.
 They can be interpolated into the script using the double curly brace syntax.

 All arguments are also present in the environment as well, so you can use them in the script like you would any other environment variable.

-Assume you have a variable called NAME, this is how you would access it within your script.
+, this is how you would access it within your script.

 #!/bin/bash